batcraft/ai-coding-notes/vibe-coding-notes.md

 ## But... the robot is writing the tests

-* I was told "don't trust the robot" and that all codegen should be reviewed by a human
+* I was told "don't trust the robot" and that all codegen should be reviewed, line by line, by a human
 * I was told this by... another robot
 * I'm not comfortable with that.
 What's the point of this velocity, then?
 * But there has to be some oversight. *See above re: erratic psychopath.*